Mette Ingvartsen: Collaborations

 From 2013 to 2016, Mette Ingvartsen was artist-in-residence at the Brussels Kaaitheater, which has been showing her work since 2004.
 From 2010 to 2015 she was connected to the network apap - advancing performing arts project.
 In the period from 2017 to 2022, she is a member of the artistic team led by Chris Dercon at the Volksbühne in Berlin.
 In addition to the creation and performance of her own work, Mette Ingvartsen participated as a performer in projects by Jan Ritsema / Bojana Cvejic, Xavier Le Roy and Boris Charmatz.

 Work as a teacher

 In addition to her performances, Mette Ingvartsen is researching, writing and documenting artistic work.
 She teaches classes and workshops on developing methodologies of choreographic practices.
 Since 2005, she is working on everybodys, an open and collaborative project based on the principle of open source.
 The project aims to produce tools and techniques which can be used by artists in the creation of their work.
 In 2017, Mette Ingvartsen is Valeska Gert Visiting Professor at Freie Universität Berlin.
 During one semester, she is working with students on the Viscous Environments Project, which deals with how a so-called 'durational environment', a mix of an installation and a long-term performance, can be created using human bodies and not-human performers.
+Mette Ingvartsen also teaches at P.A.R.T.S., where she regularly teaches Choreography & Composition as part of the studio programme.
+Together with the forty students of Generation XIV at P.A.R.T.S., she also spent three years working on creating a dance performance.
+They immersed themselves in medieval dance manias and explored their significance in today's world, which is characterised by crisis and protest.
+The result was the production Choreomania (2025).